 Objectives

-The European Supervisory Authorities (ESAs), together with the European Central Bank (ECB), conducted the test, requested by the European Commission in 2023, to assess the resilience of the financial sector to climate and macro financial shocks, while the ‘Fit-for-55’ package is concurrently being smoothly implemented in the EU.
+The European Supervisory Authorities (ESAs), together with the European Central Bank (ECB), conducted the test, requested by the European Commission in 2023, to assess the resilience of the financial sector to climate and macro financial shocks, while the ‘Fit-for-55’ package is concurrently being implemented in the EU.

 Implications